punchplatform/kooker/README.md

 Here are the Kooker users :

 - Punch dev team : to develop and test Punch application, and to deploy third party components locally (elastic, Kafka ..)
-- Punch and Kast professonal services: to reproduce and investigate production issues.
+- Punch and Kast professional services: to reproduce and investigate production issues.
 - Any users which need a lightweight kube, and to deploy his own apps on it.

 Note that Thales users benefit from access to Kast private image and helm charts repositories.